simanga-dev/work-Integrated-learning/p2/report.md

 ### Background

-Copalcor being an old company, means they still use an old way to complete task.
-This part of the reason the are investing on a software development teams to improve the operation of day to day business with a help.
-Thats where I come in.
+Copalcor is an old company.
+They still use old methods to complete tasks such as logbooks and excel spreadsheets.
+That is why they are investing in a software development team to improve the operation of the day-to-day business with the help of software.
+That's where I come in.

 #### The nature of department

-The department I work close with was the forging department.
-The main responsibility was forging copper, hence the name.
-They also manufacure carpentry to packge the finish products to their clients
+The department I work closely with is the forging department.
+The responsibility of the forging department is forging copper, hence the name.
+They also manufacture carpentry for other departments to package finish products for their clients.

 ### Problem Statement
-As a software developer , I was tasked to reasearch on how can reduce paper work from the employee, Another problemm they face is mananging excel spreadsheet. since it has to be edited by more thatn one person and to keep track of the changes it became a chalaage
+As a software developer, My task is to research how to reduce paperwork from the employee and address the issues they face working with spreadsheets.
+Since the spreadsheet has to be edited by more than one person, keeping track of the changes became a challenge.

-#### Department Objective

-The forging department is responsible for ordering Alloys, Forging Copper, and Capentry solution to package the metal.
-This department consist of more than 50 employee.
-Most of the operation is being manage on a excel spreadsheet.

 ### My Duties
-My responsibiiy range from IT Desk suppoert to Software development.
-Working at Copalcor I anssited on helping employee that they are connect to the WI-FI, and can recieve emails.
-Createing intternet cable to connect the computers and maintain cellphone.
-I was give projece to develop with sofware and present the solution to the management.
+My responsibilities range from IT Desk support to Software development.
+Working at Copalcor I assisted in helping employees that they are connected to the Wi-Fi and can receive emails.
+Creating Internet cable to connect the computers and maintain cellphones.
+I was given a project to develop software and present the solution to the management.

 ### Personal role at workplace